-I've often ignored it, but generally assumed that my blood circulation may not be so great.
-Cold fingertips, swollen feet after a night in heels and spider veins — are these things just part of being a woman (like periods and pregnancies), or are they actually signs of poor circulation?
+Are your fingers and toes always cold?
+Mine too.
+But, the question here is: Is this normal?
+I’ve often ignored it, but generally assumed that my blood circulation may not be so great.
+Cold fingertips, swollen feet after a night in heels and spider veins — are these things just part of being a person in a body as it ages — or are they actually signs of poor circulation?

 He lists some things to watch out for, including “weak or absent pulses, leg pain after a certain distance of walking and tip of extremity pain and redness.
 Varicosities — enlarged, bubbly veins, usually located in the legs — are readily visible and sometimes associated with aching pain or discomfort.”